South Africa's 'Rainbow Nation' turns dark as immigrant attacks rise

 The violence is tarnishing South Africa's post-apartheid image as a for the oppressed, encapsulated by Mandela's vision of a unified "Rainbow Nation".

-The damage is worse because thousands of South Africans took refuge in the same neighbouring countries seeking help now, when they endured decades of violence under white-minority apartheid government.
+The damage is worse because thousands of South Africans took refuge in the same neighboring countries seeking help now, when they endured decades of violence under white-minority apartheid government.

 “(We are) witnessing hate crimes on a par with the worst that apartheid could offer,” said a statement on the xenophobic attacks from the foundation of Archbishop Desmond Tutu, South Africa’s Nobel Peace Prize winner.